samuelim01/tp/docs/UserGuide.md

    ><br>
 >- NAME parameter cannot be filtered using empty values.
    ><br>
+>- Providing an empty `n/` value would filter for vendors without a name thus returning an empty vendor list.
+(All vendors need a name)
+   ><br>
 >- For all parameters aside from NAME, providing an empty value (e.g. `p/`) will filter for vendors with unfilled values for that parameter.
    ><br>
 >- The filter command will only return vendors that matches all the input values across different parameters.